-Select a device for your backup destination, and click Next.
+- Select a device for your backup destination.

-Select Enable TrueCrypt if you want the backup to be encrypted.
+- TrueCrypt encryption is available for all destinations.
 The first time you use this feature, TrueCrypt will install the encryption files.

 5. Schedule: This screen is used to select when and how you would like the backup job to run, and how long you would like the backup to be retained for.
 A selection of pre-configured schedules, called schemes, will be displayed.